openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Sensor (temperature)

+Indicates the current temperature

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

+Indicates the instantaneous power consumption

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

+Indicates the energy consumption (kWh)

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 1

+Switch the power on and off

 The ```switch_binary1``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 1

+Indicates the instantaneous power consumption

 The ```meter_watts1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 1

+Indicates the energy consumption (kWh)

 The ```meter_kwh1``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Switch 2

+Switch the power on and off

 The ```switch_binary2``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Electric meter (watts) 2

+Indicates the instantaneous power consumption

 The ```meter_watts2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh) 2

+Indicates the energy consumption (kWh)

 The ```meter_kwh2``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (temperature)

+Indicates the current temperature

 The ```sensor_temperature3``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.